cedalo/streamsheets-documentation/source/functions/streamsheet/write.rst

    * - Type
      - Optional.
 Type of Value.
 Allowed types are String, Number, Boolean, Array, Dictionary.
 The type defines the color of the cell.
    * - TTL
      - Optional.
 The "time to live" period in seconds.
 If the specified period expires the corresponding message will be removed from the outbox.
+Default is indefinit.

 **Return Value**